- To people have informed my work deeply through the years

 In 1983, Ito introduced me to the world of Shintaido (translation: new body way) a contemporary interpretation of traditional Japanese martial arts.
 In the process, I became familiar with the concept of a “Kata” and made it a fundamental part of my approach to teaching massage.
 Ito has has been important link to the philosophical foundations of my Japanese massage work.

 A protege of Elizabeth Kubler-Ross, Irene has been one of my my deepest teachers of touch since 1988.
 Her specialty is touch for the seriously ill.
 She pioneered massage in hospitals an hospices for HIV/AIDS patients beginning in 1982 and influenced a generation of caregivers.
-She is still active and writes a wonderful blog detailing her experiences.
+She is still active and keeps up a wonderful website detailing her experiences and filled with resources.

 I met John through Shintaido in 1994 and he introduced me to the wonderful world of Voice Dialogue.
 John taught me this safe and sensible approach bringing subconscious personality parts into the light of consciousness.